Abhirocker/Car-Price-Prediction/README.md

 # Car-Price-Prediction
-This lets you predict the resale value of the car.
+This lets you predict the resale value of the Car.